 In certain circumstances, the seller may prefer to realize part of the value of the target company as income by means of a pre-sale dividend.
 The rationale here is that the dividend may be subject to a lower effective rate of dividend WHT than capital gains, subject to the availability of tax treaty relief requiring satisfaction of the ‘beneficial ownership’ requirements, among others.
 Hence, any dividends paid out of retained earnings prior to a share sale reduce the proceeds of sale and thus the gain arising on the sale, leading to lower WHT leakage overall.
 The position is not straightforward, however, and each case must be examined on its facts.

-The transferor and transferee are each responsible for the payment of stamp duty of 0.05 of the transfer consideration for the shares in PRC company in relation to their own copies of the transfer agreement (i.e. a total of 0.10 percent stamp duty payable).
+The transferor and transferee are each responsible for the payment of stamp duty of 0.05 percent of the transfer consideration for the shares in a PRC company in relation to their own copies of the transfer agreement (i.e. a total of 0.10 percent stamp duty payable).

-Tax filing requirements for special corporate reorganizations
+Tax filing requirements for STT on special corporate reorganizations

 Choice of acquisition vehicle